 A Few Words Before We Get Started - Updates You Should Be Aware Of:

-As mentioned at the beginning of this article, you should be aware that what Google deems as important has evolved over time.
+As mentioned at the beginning of this article, you should be aware that what Google deems as important has evolved.
 As you are crafting your general SEO strategy, you should keep these things in mind.
 A lot of the recent SEO buzz deals with the structure of the page.
 These are a few of the more notable.
 Click on any one of them to read more:

-- Comprehensiveness - gone are mostly the days of 300 word churn and burns.
+- Comprehensiveness - gone are mostly the days of 300-word churn and burns.
 Unless your audience has an extremely short attention span, it will be tough to rank well with something unless it is comprehensive.

 Goals, Goals, Goals

 So now that you know a few things that you should look out for, you can start to come up with a strategy.
 When you are coming up with your SEO strategy, you need to make sure that you are tying the plan into your business's goals.
 If you are not, then what's the point?
 What is it that you are trying to do with the company?
 Tie your SEO strategy to that.
 This way, you can have a real feeling of whether your SEO helped your business or not.

 This way, you can improve your strategy in the years to come.
 If you have something that you are trying to measure and you see that you over or underperformed, then you can adjust accordingly to meet your business's specific needs.
 The thing about SEO is that it typically takes time to do well.
 But once you know what works, then you can double down on it, and when you see what doesn't work, you can cut or adjust.

 You should be keeping track of all of this.
 That way, you know where, what, and how you were able to achieve the things that you did.

 I know that when most of you hear "SEO," you automatically think, "oh, yeah, keywords!"
 While that may have still been the case circa 2002, much has changed.